zaps166/QMPlay2/README.md

 ##Spherical view

-QMPlay2 supports spherical view on OpenGL video optput.
+QMPlay2 supports spherical view on OpenGL video output.
 You can watch e.g. YouTube spherical videos by pressing "Ctrl+3".
 You can also enable it from the menu: "Playback->Video filters->Spherical view".

 ##ALSA